plausible/website/_articles/plausible-self-hosted-google-analytics-alternative.md

 [Our business model](https://plausible.io/about) has nothing to do with collecting and analyzing huge amounts of personal information from your visitors and using these behavioral insights to sell advertisements.
 We don't make money by selling or sharing your data, or abusing your visitor's privacy.

 We are not interested in raising funds or taking investment either.
 Plausible is completely independent and bootstrapped.
 Revenue from paid subscriptions is used to pay our rent, further develop Plausible and allow us to commit to open source full time.

+If you choose to self-host Plausible you can [become a sponsor](https://github.com/sponsors/plausible) and support Plausible with a donation.

 For more views on the topic of open source funding, see [how to pay your rent with your open source project](https://plausible.io/blog/open-source-funding).